Skip to content

 How does pricing compare?

 Zoho Books Premium is around ₹2,999/month per organisation.
-OneFinOps Books bundle starts at ₹4,999/month with deeper compliance (GSTR-2B nightly, e-invoicing native, multi-state PT).
-Operate bundle at ₹14,999/month adds 3-way matching, full procurement and approval workflows.
-Both have annual discounts; OneFinOps is positioned slightly above Zoho on price for substantially more capability.
+The OneFinOps Books bundle adds deeper compliance (GSTR-2B nightly, e-invoicing native, multi-state PT), and the Operate bundle adds 3-way matching, full procurement and approval workflows.
+OneFinOps is positioned slightly above Zoho for substantially more capability; talk to sales for pricing.

 Is OneFinOps as easy to use as Zoho?